Skip to content

 Victory Heights WA — Property Data and Demographics

 Victory Heights is a small locality in Western Australia within the Kalgoorlie-Boulder local government area (postcode 6432).
 It is home to about 772 residents, with a mix of families and early-career residents and a median age of 35.
 Households earn a median income of $121K per year, with an average household size of 2.6 people.
 Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.2% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, machinery operators & drivers, labourers.
 Employment in the area leans toward mining and retail trade.
 The top ancestries reported are English, Australian, Scottish.

+Median house prices in Victory Heights stand at $390,000, having risen steeply by 23.6% over the last twelve months.
 The current median weekly rent is $540.
+This gives a gross rental yield of approximately 7.2%.
 The median monthly mortgage repayment is $1,603.

 Public transport access includes 6 bus stops.

-On the investment side, Population growth of +0.2% year-on-year points to stable demand fundamentals.
+On the investment side, The gross rental yield works out to roughly 7.2%, which reads as high yield.
+Property prices sit below the state median ($390K/$1.0M), which can point to relative value.
+The price-to-income ratio of 3.2x is considered affordable.
+House prices have moved +23.6% year-on-year.
+Population growth of +0.2% year-on-year points to stable demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.

 Market & money